miguelrisero/betterpic-web-content/blog/how-ai-headshots-for-lawyers-is-changing-the-industry.md

 And even then, you might not be satisfied with the outcome.
 Perhaps the expression wasn't natural, the lighting wasn't good, or the angle wasn't right.
 Maybe you don't like how you look in the picture or you feel like your brand or style isn't represented.

-Because of this, AI headshot is a game-changer for attorneys looking to improve their online presence.
+Because of this, [AI headshots](https://www.betterpic.io/blog/ai-headshots) are a game-changer for attorneys looking to improve their online presence.
 You don't need a studio, a trained photographer, or a lot of time if you use AI headshot.
 Simply a smartphone or computer with a camera will do.

 A realistic and expert headshot that matches your preferences is produced by AI headshot using sophisticated algorithms that analyze your photo.
 Styles, backgrounds, lighting effects, and filters are all available for selection.
 The eyes, nose, mouth, and hair can all be changed, as well as other facial features.